+^{10.} Editor's Note: See MGL c.
+41, § 81U.
-Failure of the Board to take final action regarding a definitive plan within 90 days when the plan was preceded by a preliminary plan or within 135 days when not preceded by a preliminary plan, after such submission, or such further time as may be agreed upon at the written request of the applicant, shall be deemed to be an approval thereof.
-After the Definitive Plan has been approved and endorsed, the applicant shall furnish the Board with four (4) prints thereof.

-Final approval of the Definitive Plan does not constitute the laying out or acceptance by the Town of streets within a subdivision.

-Approval in all cases is granted for a two year period from the date of such approval and if a development is not completed in its entirety in that time, the applicant must again petition the Board for action on the undeveloped portion.

-The Board may grant extensions of this two year deadline if petitions for such extensions are received prior to the expiration of the two year period.
-After expiration of the two year period, the Board shall conduct a public hearing on the petition for action on the undeveloped portion and may make revisions to the approval to reflect current conditions.

-- 3.4.6 (a) Subdivision Reinstatement: In the event that the subdivision approval has expired beyond the two (2) year period for completion, the applicant shall pay an administrative fee of \$300 and all costs associated with re-advertising the public hearing. - 3.4.6 (b) Subdivision Modifications: Any proposed modification to conditions of approval or a major modification that triggers the need for a public hearing will require an administrative fee in the amount of four hundred dollars (\$400). - 3.4.7 Payment of Taxes Prior to endorsement of subdivision plans, applicants shall provide the Planning Board with a current (within one month) Municipal Lien Certificate demonstrating that all taxes have been paid in full on the property subject to the certificate of action.
+- (2) Failure of the Board to take final action regarding a definitive plan within 90 days when the plan was preceded by a preliminary plan or within 135 days when not preceded by a preliminary plan, after such submission, or such further time as may be agreed upon at the written request of the applicant, shall be deemed to be an approval thereof.
+After the definitive plan has been approved and endorsed, the applicant shall furnish the Board with four prints thereof. - (3) Final approval of the definitive plan does not constitute the laying out or acceptance by the Town of streets within a subdivision. - (4) Approval in all cases is granted for a two-year period from the date of such approval, and if a development is not completed in its entirety in that time, the applicant must again petition the Board for action on the undeveloped portion. - (5) The Board may grant extensions of this two-year deadline if petitions for such extensions are received prior to the expiration of the two-year period.
+After expiration of the two-year period, the Board shall conduct a public hearing on the petition for action on the undeveloped portion and may make revisions to the approval to reflect current conditions. - (6) Subdivision reinstatement.
+In the event that the subdivision approval has expired beyond the two-year period for completion, the applicant shall pay an administrative fee as provided in Chapter 420, Fee Schedule, and all costs associated with readvertising the public hearing.
+[Amended 7-24-2017] - (7) Subdivision modifications.
+Any proposed modification to conditions of approval or a major modification that triggers the need for a public hearing will require an administrative fee in the amount as provided in Chapter 420, Fee Schedule.
+[Amended 7-24-2017] - G. Payment of taxes.
+Prior to endorsement of subdivision plans, applicants shall provide the Planning Board with a current (within one month) municipal lien certificate demonstrating that all taxes have been paid in full on the property subject to the certificate of action.

-3.4.8 Recording of Certificate of Action, Plans and Associated Documents.

-The applicant is responsible for recording at their cost all approved definitive subdivision plans, Certificate of Action, all easements, covenants, Declaration of Home Owner's Associations and any other documents which require recording at the Registry of Deeds or Land Court.
-Following recording, the applicant shall provide proof of recording to the Planning Board.

-3.4.9 Minor Changes.
-Plan Revisions.
-Incomplete Submissions: